 “Good” credit ratings are represented by a score of 700+, while scores below 600 are considered “poor.”

-Every US citizen is eligible for a free credit report once per year from AnnualCreditReport.com.
+Every U.S. citizen is eligible for a free credit report once per year from AnnualCreditReport.com.

-If you are denied car insurance or given a higher premium because of your credit rating, your insurance provider must give you the contact information for the credit reporting agency that delivered your score.
+If you are denied car insurance or given a higher rate because of your credit rating, your insurance provider must give you the contact information for the credit reporting agency that delivered your score.

 Get in touch with the reporting agency to find out the details of your report.